-- (a) a specimen of the person's breath for analysis by a breath analysing instrument; or - (b) a specimen of the person's saliva for saliva analysis; or - (c) a specimen of the person's blood for a laboratory test; each of the following applies-
+- (a) a specimen of the person's breath for analysis by a breath analysing instrument; or - (b) a specimen of the person's saliva for saliva analysis; or - (c) a specimen of the person's blood for a laboratory test;

-- (d) the person is guilty of an offence that is taken to be an offence against the appropriate provision of section 79(1); - (e) the person is liable to the same punishment in all respects, including disqualification from holding or obtaining a Queensland driver licence, as the person would be if the offence were actually an offence committed by the person against the appropriate provision of section 79(1). - (11A) Person not guilty under subsection (11) in particular circumstances

-A person referred to in subsection (11) is not guilty of an offence under that subsection if the person satisfies the justices that the requisition to provide the specimen was not lawfully made or that the person was, because of the events that occurred, incapable of providing the specimen or that there was some other reason of a substantial character for the person's failure to provide the specimen other than a desire to avoid providing information that might be used in evidence.
+- (d) the person is guilty of an offence that is taken to be an offence against the appropriate provision of section 79(1); - (e) the person is liable to the same punishment in all respects, including disqualification from holding or obtaining a Queensland driver licence, as the person would be if the offence were actually an offence committed by the person against the appropriate provision of section 79(1). - (11A) Person not guilty under subsection (11) in particular circumstances justices that the requisition to provide the specimen was not lawfully made or that the person was, because of the events that occurred, incapable of providing the specimen or that there was some other reason of a substantial character for the person's failure to provide the specimen other than a desire to avoid providing information that might be used in evidence.